 - Must be completed. - If there are multiple suspected or diagnosed sites of infection, the most likely source of infection should be chosen. - If there are more than one suspected or diagnosed sites of infection, the most likely source of infection should be chosen.
-If the site of infection cannot be determined then choose 7=Unknown. - If severe sepsis or shock was part of the patient's final diagnosis (beyond the bacterial vs. viral/fungal infection) then this case would need to be reported to the NYSDOH.
-All cases of severe sepsis or septic shock are to be reported regardless of the source of infection.
+If the site of infection cannot be determined then choose 7=Unknown. - The NYSDOH does not exclude cases of sepsis that are ultimately determined to be due to viral, parasitic, or fungal infections, if initial criteria for severe sepsis/septic shock are met.
+Please report ALL cases that meet criteria for severe sepsis/septic shock as per specifications.